 Reading is the most important skill needed for success in high school classes and adult life.
 English Foundations has been designed specifically for non-proficient readers to improve their reading skills.
 Major strands of the program will include speaking/listening, phonology, phonemic awareness, phonics, word recognition, and reading comprehension.
 In addition, students study punctuation, capitalization, spelling, composition, literature, and correct use of words in sentences.
-During first semester, students will also study the mechanics for writing the research paper.
+During the first semester, students will study the mechanics of research and annotation.
 A variety of literary types is read during both semesters.
 Students will also prepare and deliver two speech presentations.